 - 1. Ten minutes after dismissal each day, students must: - Be on the regular school bus returning home; - Be in after-school detention or tutoring; or - Be in extracurricular or athletic meetings/practices. - 2.
 Students who are not involved in supervised after-school activities must leave the school premises.
-Students, of course, will be permitted and are urged to attend athletic contests, etc., which occur after school but will not be allowed to remain in the building unsupervised. - 3.
-Students will not be permitted to go to their lockers or be in the school building after the departure of the regular buses with the exception of the students who are participating in after-school activities. - 4.
-Student spectators are expected to sit during activities.
-Attendance privileges will be suspended if this rule is not followed. - 5.
+Students are encouraged to attend athletic contests, etc., which occur after school but will not be allowed to remain in the building unsupervised. - 3.
+Students will not be allowed back into the school building after the departure of the regular buses with

+- the exception of the students who are participating in after-school activities. - 4.
+Student spectators are expected to follow school rules and procedures while attending extra-curricular activities, if they choose not to do so, their attendance privileges will be suspended. - 5.
 Students will be admitted only once per activity.
 The school's policy is once you leave and re-enter you will be charged again.